 Purple Aussie Blastomussa

 Chaos Aquaculture’s Purple Aussie Blastomussa coral frags are the healthiest and hardiest on the market!
 The Blastomussa coral is a Large Polyp Stony (LPS) coral has fleshy polyps that extend from a calcareous skeleton.
 The Blastomussa coral is considered a good starter coral for new reef-keepers as it is relatively an undemanding coral.
-Each blasto frag is a single head, averaging at approximately 1-1.5″.
+Each blasto frag is a single head.

 This Australian beauty has extraordinarily large polyps, and grows in fused, tubular clusters.
 Mantles can be various shades of gray, pink, red and green.

 Once established, the Blastomussa Coral is moderately hardy, especially in an established reef aquarium.
 It does best in areas with low water flow and moderate light levels.
 It has no sweeper tentacles and is generally peaceful.
 Therefore, it may be placed near other peaceful corals or invertebrates.

 Be sure to have proper water movement and lighting.
 Provide moderate lighting and a low to moderate water flow for the best health.
 Provide shade when using metal halides, since the Blasto Coral will not fully open under lighting that is too strong.

 The Blastomussa genus, like other LPS corals, have developed several feeding strategies.
 Through a symbiotic relationship with a marine algae, known as zooxanthellae, they receive some of their nutrients.
 They also capture planktonic organisms, food particles from the water column, and can absorb dissolved organic matter.
 This coral also benefits from the addition of calcium, strontium, and other trace elements to the water column.